 “Gurrisonic Orchestra projects a sort of hugeness and importance whose portent is completely fulfilled by the quality of the music therein.”

-GURRISONIC ORCHESTRA, a 22-piece chamber orchestra, which brings together some of the most creative improvisers in Los Angeles such as Daniel Rosenboom, Daniel Szabo, Justo Almario, Eric KM Clark, and Gavin Templeton among many others.
-Gurrisonic performs genre-bending original music, pushing the boundaries of instrumentation and style with a mix of spoken word, poetry, multi-media, and singer–songwriter work, framed by through-composed orchestral landscapes with tinges of avant-garde, jazz, and classical contemporary music.
+GURRISONIC ORCHESTRA, is a 22-piece chamber orchestra, which brings together some of the most creative voices and improvisers in Los Angeles.
+Gurrisonic Orchestra performs genre-bending original music, pushing the boundaries of instrumentation and style with a mix of spoken word, and singer–songwriter work, framed by through-composed orchestral landscapes with tinges of avant-garde, jazz, and classical contemporary music.

 “Anyone who thinks that the only hugely ambitious jazz orchestras successfully mixing jazz and classical music are located in Europe needs to know about this phenomenal bunch from California and their composer and leader Jose Gurria.
 This is music that stays fresh no matter how many times you hear it.”